 A good credit score (also called a "FICO" score) will help you not only qualify for a mortgage loan, but make sure you get the best possible interest rate.

 And when you're paying off a gigantic debt over 30 years, even a small difference in interest rate can make a huge difference in what you'll ultimately owe.
-(Check out online calculators for to run some numbers.)
+(Check out online calculators to run some numbers.)

 Many homeowners take fewer than 45 days to find the home of their dreams.
-If you're scrambling to get loan preapproval at that point – and mere days or weeks later, are scrambling to close on the deal itself – waiting around for a credit reporting agency to act could be frustrating and ultimately costly.
+If you're scrambling to get loan preapproval at that point; and mere days or weeks later, are scrambling to close on the deal itself; waiting around for a credit reporting agency to act could be frustrating and ultimately costly.

 The good news is that the majority of consumers who dispute an error are successful in getting a modification of their credit report.
 That correction doesn't always lead to a rise in their credit score, but it can.
 And it's definitely a result worth trying for.

 See Steps to Cleaning Up Your Credit Report for details on this process.